MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 ***process.env:*** This is a built-in object in Node.js that contains all the environment variables (key-value pairs) for the current running environment.

-- Environment variables are used to store configuration values, like API keys, database URLs, or other settings, outside of your code.
+- Environment variables are used to store configuration values, like API keys, database URLs, or other settings, outside of our code.

 ***process.env[key]:*** This retrieves the value of the environment variable with the name key.